klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab01/README.md

 # CODELAB: Init, Pushing and Pulling

-# CREATE A GITHUB ACCOUNT
+# Create a GitHub account

 GitHub is currently the most popular online service for hosting public and private Git repositories.
 Public repositories are completely free of charge.
 While GitHub's main purpose is to host repositories, it has allowed coding to become a more social and fun experience.
+There are other (very great) alternatives such as GitLab and BitBucket.

 ## 1. Create an account on GitHub